George Brookman: History

-Brookman was born 15 April 1850 in Glasgow, Scotland, the eldest son of typesetter Benjamin Brookman (16 September 1826 – 11 June 1917) and his wife Jane née Wilson (d.
+Brookman was born on 15 April 1850 in Glasgow, Scotland, the eldest son of typesetter Benjamin Brookman (16 September 1826 – 11 June 1917) and his wife Jane née Wilson (d.
 1 March 1881).
 The family emigrated to South Australia in 1852 on the Water Lily, arriving at Port Adelaide on 5 May and settled in Prospect.
-After completing his education at the schools of James Bath and E. C. Mitton, he found employment with grocery firm D & J Fowler.
+After completing his education at the schools of James Bath and R. C. Mitton, he found employment with grocery firm D & J Fowler.
 Then, with fellow-employee William Finlayson jun., he took over Fowler's retail arm in King William Street.
 He set himself up as a stock and share broker and earned a position in the Adelaide Stock Exchange in 1890.

 In 1893 he founded, with brother William Brookman and Sam Pearce, the Coolgardie Gold Mining and Prospecting Co.
 Ltd. syndicate which financed the exploration and proving of a mining lease "Ivanhoe" in Kalgoorlie, Western Australia, in what was later dubbed the "Golden Mile" and made its backers incredibly wealthy.
 The syndicate owed its success to dogged determination in the face of criticism from experts, as the mineral was in a form that had not been encountered before and through "Brookman's extraordinarily skilful financial transactions and able administration".